metal3d/idok/README.md

 Pressing CTRL+C should stop media stream and exit program.

+**Note**

 With SSH, idok tries to use your ssh key pair to authenticate.
 If it fails, it will use login/password to auth.
 So, there are 2 possibilities:

-* copy you public key to the kodi/xbmc host
+* copy you public key to the kodi/xbmc host (with ssh-copy-id for example)
 * set -sshuser (default is "pi") and -sshpass options

 To copy you key, type this command:

 	ssh-copy-id USER@KODI_HOST

-Where USER is the ssh kodi user ("pi" on raspbmc) and KODI_HOST is ip or hotname of the kodi host.
-By default, raspbmc use "raspberry" as password.
+Where USER is the ssh kodi user ("pi" on raspbmc, "root" for openelec) and KODI_HOST is ip or hotname of the kodi host.
+By default, raspbmc use "raspberry" as password, "password" for openelec.

 Now, should should be able to stream media without the need of password.

-**Note: If you compiled yourself, remember to patch go.crypto/ssh package as explained above.
-Dropbear on raspbmc + crypto package are not compatibles without my patch**

 Some other streams you can make
 ===============================

-The -stdin option is a cool new functionnality that "ianux", an user that contact me on DLFP page, gave me as a challenge.
+The -stdin option is a cool new functionnality that "ianux" (an user on DLFP pages) asked me...
+I took this feature as a challenge ;) And it works !

 Since Idok can now use this option, I discovered that I'm able to make a lot of nice stream to my Kodi installation.

 ## Gstreamer - screencast to kodi

 Gstreamer can be used to stream medias to stdout using "fdsink" or "filesink location=/dev/stdout".

 If you're using operating system that can be able to launch gstreamer pipelines, here is a nice "screencast stream":